QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 ## Command line:

-Qubes are template-based by default so you must set the `--class StandaloneVM` option to create a StandaloneVM:
+Qubes are template-based by default so you must set the `--class StandaloneVM` option to create a standalone:
 (name and label color are for illustration purposes).

 ~~~